leetspeek/leetspeek/contribute.md

 TO DO

 ## Peer-reviewing
+- Push your branch to your fork on Github, the remote origin.

-First Create an issue following the Issue Templates.
+- Create an issue on leetspeek repo following the Issue Templates.
-Second Publish your PR and tag members for Peer review.
+- Second publish your PR, you can tag members for Peer review too.